tytgatlieven/micropython-esp32c6/ports/ameba/README.md

 | timeout   |     10 ms
 | flowCtrl  |     -1

-Note: There are 2 sets of uart, they are
+For AMB21(RTL8722DM), there are 2 sets of uart, they are
 | unit |   TX   |   RX
 |:-----|:------:|:-------:
 |  0   |  PA_21 |  PA_22
 |  3   |  PA_26 |  PA_25

-For MINI board, they are
+For AMB23(MINI) board,
 | unit |   TX   |   RX
 |:-----|:------:|:-------:
 |  0   |  PA_21 |  PA_22